kosl/kronoterm2mqtt/README.md

 ## Hardware wiring test

 The connection to TEX port is done with RS485 dongle using 3 wires (A, B, GND).
+The cheapest "USB to RS485 Converter" with GND will work when connected to TEX (Modbus) port located in the Kronoterm heat pump processor board (KSM).
+I recommend Raspberry Pi 3B+ with Home Assistant to be used inside the heat pump.
+Otherwise, you will need to have a long 3-wire twisted cable to it or some dongle.
 Before running `kronoterm2mqtt` it is advisable to run simple example provided to debug and test the communication as shown below.

 ~~~sh
 $ python -m venv venv